0xProject/0x-docs/docs/0x-swap-api/guides/swap-tokens-with-0x-swap-api.md

 Under the hood, 0x API performs an [`eth_estimateGas`](https://eth.wiki/json-rpc/API#eth_estimategas) using the `takerAddress` if one is provided.
 This serves two purposes:

-- to more accurately estimate the gas required for the transaction, and
+- to more accurately estimate the gas required for the transaction,
+- to provide the best pricing that includes [enabling RFQ liquidity](/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity), and
 - to catch any reverts that would occur if the `takerAddress` attempts to swap the tokens.

 An HTTP response with status 400 will be returned if the `eth_estimateGas` results in a revert (i.e. the swap would fail), along with reasons for the revert.
 In particular,